-There are few things more satisfying than pulling a fast one on your own kid, but elaborate prepwork is sure to sap the fun out of any good April Fools' Day joke.
-In the past, we've shared ideas for old-school gags and creative tricks to play on children, but more recently, we've found that the very best pranks are also the simplest.
+There are few things more satisfying than pulling a fast one on your own kid, but elaborate prep work is sure to sap the fun out of any good April Fools' Day joke.
+In the past, we've shared ideas for old-school gags and fun tricks to play on children, but more recently, we've found that the very best pranks are also the simplest.

-Sign up for our FREE newsletters to get posts like this delivered to your inbox.
+Sign up for our FREE newsletters to get articles like this delivered to your inbox.

-5. Throwback Tunes.
+10. Throwback Tunes.
 If your child is beyond kindergarten, tee up some preschool hits on your phone.
 When you turn on the car, and you get the inevitable request to put on the radio, play the Elmo's World theme song or Mr. Froggy Went a Courtin' instead.
 Sing along in earnest.

 Birthday April Fools' Day to You – Act like it’s your child’s birthday.
 You could put up a banner and some balloons and give him a muffin with a candle in the middle for breakfast.
 Then sing, “Happy April Fools' Day to you…” This is only funny, of course, if your child’s birthday isn’t April 1.

 12. Li'l Lunch – Pack or set out your school-age children's lunch with toddler food and sippy cups.
 Bonus points if you've hung onto the divided plates.

 13. Soil Test – Make a dirt dessert (minus the gummy worms) and place it in a small, clean planter.
 Ask your kids to help you plant some sunflower seeds, and tell them the soil has to be tested to make sure the seeds will grow.
 Explain that the way to test the soil is by eating it, then grab some from the top and pop it in your mouth.
 Insist that they try at least a tiny taste.
 Once they know it is actually Oreos and pudding, serve up dirt dessert.